dieterich-lab/MiMB_JACUSA2_chapter/README.md

             * label: 'WT_vs_KO' label of the analysis
             * jar : 'JACUSA_v2.0.2-RC.jar'  #path to JACUISA2 JAR file
             * path_out: './output' # path to the output directory, if it doesn't exist it will be created
-            * path_inp: './data' # path to the directory containg inputs - all input files are relative to this directory
+            * path_inp: './data' # path to the directory containing inputs - all input files are relative to this directory
             * reference : 'GRCh38_96.fa' # path to reference squence
-            * modified_sites: 'miCLIP_union.bed' #BED6 file contaning known modified sites where 'name' refers to the annotation of the position. usefull for learning patterns (traning and test set).
+            * modified_sites: 'miCLIP_union.bed' #BED6 file containing known modified sites where 'name' refers to the annotation of the position. useful for learning patterns (training and test set).
             * chr_size: "hg38.genome"  #file contaning size of chromosomes (Chromosome     | size )
             * regions: "target_region.bed" # BED6 file contaning set of 5-mer (NNANN) to analyze, if ="", all 5-mers (NNANN) will be considered.
-            * data: a dictionnary of two keys (cond1, cond2) refering to the paired conditions inputs.
-The value is the list of replicates names without ".bam" extention.
+            * data: a dictionary of two keys (cond1, cond2) referring to the paired conditions inputs.
+The value is the list of replicates names without ".bam" extension.
               * cond1: ["HEK293T-WT-rep2","HEK293T-WT-rep3"]
               * cond2: ["HEK293T-KO-rep2","HEK293T-KO-rep3"]
-      * jacusa_params: a dictionnary where keys refer to parameters (e.g. p: 16 to set the number of threads to 16).
+      * jacusa_params: a dictionary where keys refer to parameters (e.g. p: 16 to set the number of threads to 16).
 Please use "" if no value is affected to the parameter.
 We use the following parameters:
-            * P1: 'FR-SECONDSTRAND'  # Mandatory parameters refering to the library of the first consition sample.
+            * P1: 'FR-SECONDSTRAND'  # Mandatory parameters referring to the library of the first condition sample.
-            * P2: 'FR-SECONDSTRAND'  # Mandatory parameters refering to the library of the second consition sample.
+            * P2: 'FR-SECONDSTRAND'  # Mandatory parameters referring to the library of the second condition sample.
             * m: 1  # filter reads by mapping quality
             * q: 1  # filter reads by base calling quality
             * c: 4  # filter reads by coverage
-            * a: 'Y'  # Mandatory parameters to filter sites within the holypolymer regions.
+            * a: 'Y'  # Mandatory parameters to filter sites within the holy-polymer regions.
-            * p: 16    # parameter to custemize number of threads
+            * p: 16    # parameter to customize the number of threads
             * D: ''  # Mandatory parameter to output deletion score.
             * I: ''  # Mandatory parameter to output insertion score.
       * pattern_params:       # specify patterns and their combinations to be used, please use "" if no value is affected to the field.
-            * internal_pattern: "Boulias,Koertel,Koh" # specify the annotation of the set of modied sites to be used as a training set. in case you use external pattern put "".
+            * internal_pattern: "Boulias,Koertel,Koh" # specify the annotation of the set of modified sites to be used as a training set. in case you use an external pattern put "".
             * external_pattern: ""  # path to an external pattern in case you don't use internal_pattern, else put ""
             * combined_patterns: #patterns to combine, add as many combinations as you want as a [key(any name): value (pattern number)] combination.
                       pt1: [1,2,4,6]